 Really all I needed in my purse was my; wallet, keys, phone, a pen, chapstick (or one lip thing), and a hair thing.
 Of course if I am out for the day in the summer I might add some sunblock to my purse, but mostly I stuck to those few items.
 I put all the other random items in a bag and stuck that in my car.

 It turned out I never needed any of the items I removed from my bag.
 I actually forgot I even stored that bag in my car LOL.
 The emergency item bag was found a year later never touched ha ha.

 My shoulders and back felt better than they ever have.
 By lightening the load I was carrying everywhere my shoulders were in way better condition.
 After a few years of carrying a very small crossbody bag I decided to switch to a small backpack purse so my hands could be free and the weight is distributed more evenly.
-I love this brand for super light weight bags that stay very organized.

 I go through my bag regularly to make sure I don’t have any receipts that need to be filed, and to make sure there aren’t any unnecessary items collecting in my bag.
 Finally I donated all of my big heavy purses because I know that I will never use them again.
 I can’t imagine going back!

 I love a clear surface!
 When you clear a counter it immediately looks clean and organized.
 When I started to declutter I had to analyze what was really needed on our counters, tables, and landings.
 Questions like, why do I have that decorative fish sculpture? and do I really need to have 2 toasters?